craigduncanlab/markup-languages/README.md

 ## Document divisions

-The document division '-n-' is currently the same as SML, but it could be changed if the PML to SML translator makes an appropriate substitution.
+The document division '-n-' is currently the same in PML as SML, but it could be changed if the PML to SML translator makes an appropriate substitution.

-## Expansion of sentences by Plain English drafting rules
+## Transformation of sentences into vertical lists

-Rather than a tagging system, PML uses a sentence construction convention (or restriction), namely that sub-paragraphs and lists will not be written vertically in PML.
+PML treats sentences as a single unbroken list of words, and doesn't expect you to set out lists as if they are a table.
+That is, PML retains single sentences without line breaks, even if they include lists or sub-paragraphs that are intended to be represented differently in docx.

-The intention is that the PML to translate to an intermediate markup language like SML can convert a sentence that is written as :
+The translation from this PML form to a presentation-based form with separate, styled lines  (more often used in the WP environment) is handled by the PML to SML translator.
+For example, the translator can convert a sentence that is written in PML as :

 	This is a sentence that has lists, including: first item; second item; and third item.